 Peas

 The widely used vegetable peas have a comparatively low carbohydrate content.
-Although they are an excellent source of fiber and other nutrients, people with diabetes need to be careful with portion control to prevent a sharp increase in blood sugar levels.
+While they are hearty and fibrous and a great source of vitamins, people with diabetes must be careful not to eat too much as it will cause a sharp rise in blood sugar levels.

 Corn